fragcolor-xyz/shards/docs/docs/learn/shards/primer/the-flow.md

 - Takes a sequence as input.

-- `Step`s clones of a Wire for each value in the sequence.
+- `Step`s a clone of a Wire for each value in the sequence.

-[`Stepmany`](../../../reference/shards/General/Stepmany) can be used when you wish to `Step` the same Wire multiple times.
+[`Stepmany`](../../../../reference/shards/shards/General/Stepmany) can be used when you wish to `Step` the same Wire multiple times.

 !!! note
     When using `Step`, any variables from the Wire being Stepped from can be modified.
-As such, it cannot be used interchangeably with `Spawn` that makes a copy of the original variables instead.
+As such, it cannot be used interchangeably with `Spawn` which makes a copy of the original variables instead.

 In the example below, five different copies of `take-an-apple` are scheduled on the main Looped Wire `box-of-apples`.
 Each copy has a different waiting time which we specify in the array passed into `StepMany`.